rylangomes/PogoTraining-/README.md

 # PogoTraining-
-Learning how to use the pogo app.
+Learning how to use the pogo app :)
-Contributors: Rastilav Zimmerman, Adam Gilmour, Rylan Gomes.
+Contributors: Rastilav Zimermann, Adam Gilmour, Rylan Gomes.